Swaggy214/ibotta-takehome/README.md

 To exclude blank values, I added a `where activated != ''` clause, since empty strings are not considered SQL NULL.

 #### Query 2: Customers who haven't activated on an offer in last couple months
-Similar to query 1, I am querying the `customer_offers` table First, I interpreted a couple of months as approximately 60 days.
+Similar to query 1, I am querying the `customer_offers` table.
+First, I interpreted a couple of months as approximately 60 days.
-Second, I examined the `activated` column, and noticed the available data only covers a small window `2021-03-18 01:11:14.000` to `2021-03-25 00:01:04.000` This is the only available timeframe to actually query this information
+Second, I examined the `activated` column, and noticed the available data only covers a small window, `2021-03-18 01:11:14.000` to `2021-03-25 00:01:04.000`.
+This is the only available timeframe to actually query this information.

 #### Query 3: Conversion rate of activated to completed offers per customer
 This query built on the previous analysis, using the `customer_offers` table.